minorua/Qgis2threejs/docs/source/ExportSettings.rst

       Only numeric fields are listed in the combo box.

-    The unit of the value is that of the project CRS.
+    The unit of the value is that of the map CRS.

 * Style

    Usually, there are options to set object color and transparency.
 Refer to the links below for each object type specific settings.
-The unit of value for object size is that of the project CRS.
+The unit of value for object size is that of the map CRS.

 * Feature